 Reimagine A Fairy Tale

 Fire up your imagination and start working it.
 Sort through the many classics, fairy tales, fables, parables, and myths out there and pick your favorite.
-Add your magic twist and voila, you’ve landed in the fairy tale fiction scene with a fresh take on an old story.
-So, how do you reinvent and old narrative and fashion this new masterpiece?
+Add your magic twist and voila, you’ve landed in the fairytale fiction scene with a fresh take on an old story.
+So, how do you reinvent an old narrative and fashion this new masterpiece?
 You borrow characters, settings, or plots from previously published creations and start the overhaul process by tangling it up with your own imagination.
 How much or little you decide to borrow is up to you and that decision may change as you begin your first draft.

 I love a good mash-up.
-Fuse two or more separate stories together, where characters intersect, or plots crisscross, or settings intertwine.
+Fuse two or more separate stories together, where characters intersect, plots crisscross, or settings intertwine.
 If weaved with care, a good mash-up has potential for a wild and fun read.

 Orient readers to the original version of the myth, fable, or fairy tale, so they understand what story you’re retelling.
 Loop in some elements of the first creation, even if you zigzag and throw the reader a curve ball or two, so the reader can make a familiar connection.

 Change the original damsel in distress into a badass, courageous, villain-ass-kicker, who doesn’t take crap and doesn’t need saving because she champions the struggles of the meek and weak and strives to liberate them.
 Change your hero into a character who needs saving.
 Let the heroine rush in at the right moment.
 Better yet, fashion a plot where they both work together to conquer the wicked baddies.

 When appropriating characters, they need to be identifiable.
 If you’re retelling the story of Snow White, the reader must glean familiarity with her in some way, even if you change her entire persona by making her badass.